Contact Us

 8. Return on equity – the company's performance in generating returns on shareholder investments

-9. Return on assets – the company's profitability in relation to its total assets
+9. Return on assets – the company's profitability about its total assets

 10. Operating cash flow – indicates whether the company can produce sufficient cash flow to cover current expenses and pay debts.

-According to a survey by AccountingWEB, only 2.2% of finance leaders consider themselves to be working on strategic tasks.
-Therefore, it’s essential to prioritise the actions that you will be working on over the 90 days to focus on those tasks that will directly contribute to the strategic direction of the company and the finance operation.
+According to a survey by AccountingWEB, only 2.2% of finance leaders consider themselves working on strategic tasks.
+Therefore, it's essential to prioritise the actions you will be working on over the 90 days to focus on those tasks that will directly contribute to the strategic objectives of the company and the finance operation.

-There are a number of different tools and methods you can use to help you prioritise the right tasks to focus your attention on.
-Here are a three suggestions:
+You can use several different tools and methods to help you prioritise the right tasks to focus your attention on.
+Here are three suggestions:

 • At the end of each day, write down the six most important things you need to accomplish tomorrow.
 Do not write more than six tasks.